alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 This file is not limited to AI Foundations.

-Repetition can preserve or absorb many kinds of authored work.
+Repetition can preserve or obscure the public path back to many kinds of authored work.

 Under AI Foundations / Origin | Continuum, the primary source-line is: